2018 Wandsworth London Borough Council election

-The 2018 Wandsworth Council election took place on 3 May 2018 to elect members of Wandsworth Council in England.
+The 2018 Wandsworth Council election took place on 3 May 2018 to elect members of Wandsworth Council in London, England.
 This was on the same day as other local elections.

 The Conservative Party retained control of the council with a reduced majority, although the Labour Party made 7 gains and won the popular vote across the borough by a narrow margin.

 Overall results

 The Conservatives retained control of the council, winning 33 seats (down 8).
 Labour won 26 (up 7), while 1 seat was won by an independent, Malcolm Grimston.